 The Barnes is home to a remarkable collection of Cezanne – including the best Cezanne in America.
 The second-best Matisse is here too.
 And there’s more: Jaw-dropping Seurat, Courbet, Rousseau, Demuth, Gauguin, van Gogh, Picasso, Soutine, Monet, Modigliani, African sculpture and Pennsylvania German decorative arts.

-But we already know that.
+But we already knew that.
 What was unclear before the new Barnes opened was this: Is the new Barnes, lifted against Dr. Barnes’ wishes from where it was doing just fine financially and otherwise, by latter-day Philadelphia’s one percenters, a good place to look at great art?
 I guess that depends on what you think art is for.
 [Renoir, Bather Gazing at Herself in the Water, c.
 1910.
 Collection of the Barnes Foundation.]

-First, the details: The Philly establishment’s installation of the art collection of the anti-establishmentarian Albert C. Barnes, a patent medicine mogul with a preference for French painting, is a near facsimile of the Merion galleries that Barnes himself hung.
+First, the details: The Philly establishment’s installation of the art collection of the anti-establishmentarian Albert C. Barnes, a patent medicine mogul with a preference for French painting, is a near-facsimile of the Merion galleries that Barnes himself hung.
 (The evident exceptions to the current crew’s mimicry of Barnes’ installation include the installation of Matisse’s Le Bonheur de vivre in an upstairs semi-alcove and some changes to the plaster-work around Matisse’s The Dance mural.)

 These replica gallery spaces effectively sit inside a big, expensive-looking box designed by Tod Williams Billie Tsien Architects.
 The building feels more expensive than thoughtful.
 It includes one other exception to the Xerox approach: The galleries do not flow together in the same way that Dr. Barnes’ galleries did in Merion: Williams and Tsien have placed gaps between many of them for study centers or for short hallways with views of in-planted trees.
 These disjunctive intrusions seem to be crowd-control-and-flow measures.
 [Image: Renoir, After the Bath, 1910.
 Collection of the Barnes Foundation.]

 The effect of this mix of mimicry and expansion is that the new Barnes emphasizes the experience of visiting A Place rather than on seeing art.
-That approach starts from the moment you enter the Barnes property, which was once the home of Philadelphia’s youth detention center, the former host to such notables as artist Zoe Strauss.
-Williams and Tsien, apparently with some help from landscape architect Laurie Olin, have created a self-consciously theatrical entrance by which the walk from the city sidewalk to the galleries requires a dizzying number of turns: You enter the property by walking past a dreadful new Ellsworth Kelly, turn right, walk between a row of red maples, turn left, proceed over a rocky moat and into the building, turn, face the entrance desk, turn, see a post-Bertoia mistake of a sculpture/chandelier designed by the architects, turn, enter a cavernous atrium, turn, walk toward the galleries, through a pair of heavy, grandly ostentatious doors and into the first gallery of actual art.
+That approach starts from the moment you enter the Barnes property (which was once the home of Philadelphia’s youth detention center, the former host to such notables as artist Zoe Strauss).
+Williams and Tsien, with some help from landscape architect Laurie Olin, have created a self-consciously theatrical entrance by which the walk from the city sidewalk to the galleries requires a dizzying number of turns: You enter the property by walking past a dreadful new Ellsworth Kelly, turn right, walk between a row of red maples, turn left, proceed over a rocky moat and into the building, turn, face the entrance desk, turn, see a post-Bertoia mistake of a sculpture/chandelier designed by the architects, turn, enter a cavernous atrium, turn, walk toward the galleries, through a pair of heavy, grandly ostentatious doors and into the first gallery of actual art.
 The Barnes’ architectural team has transformed the famed Beaux Arts staircase, which lifted visitors into the temple of culture, into a mannerist procession.

 With this combination of old hang and new building, the new regime has tried to have its fake and bleed it too (admission is $18).
 Walking through the new Barnes is nothing short of a Twilight Zone-like experience, a weird bit of time travel during which everything seems just a little bit wrong: The garden isn’t quite what it was or where it was, the natural light is a bit off, the flow from gallery-to-gallery is different, and so on.
 By putting real art in a knock-off setting, the Barnes has cheapened the experience of great art.
 The Philly Barnes is slickly retrograde, Philadelphia’s power class’s belated, wincing admission that, you know, maybe, after all, there was some good in what it dismantled.
 [Renoir, Nude Woman Reclining, c.1917-19.
 Collection of the Barnes Foundation.]